Well, if it isn't our favorite student...

 For the most recent graduating class, what percentage of graduates has worked on a game that has shipped?

-During the 2012-13 academic year, how many game companies visited your school for any of the following reasons: recruiting, lectures, seminars, demos, collaborations?
+During the 2013 academic year, how many game companies visited your school for any of the following reasons: recruiting, lectures, seminars, demos, and collaborations?

 What percentage of graduates has taken a job in some aspect of game development at the time of or before graduating?
 What was their salary?